|Salary:||From £54,000 per annum, with benefits, subject to skills and experience|

-The Francis Crick Institute is seeking to appoint a translational scientist who will drive translational science projects.
-Working in close collaboration with our scientists they will develop projects to the point where they are attractive to seed investment, can successfully attract grant funding, or progress with industry or clinical partners.
+The Francis Crick Institute is seeking to appoint a Translational Scientist who will drive translational science projects.
+Working in close collaboration with our scientists they will develop projects to pivotal regulatory development enabling seed investment, grant funding, or progression with industry or clinical partners.
 The focus is broad and aligned with the goals of the Crick; application of biomedical science to improve human health.

-This is a senior role within Translation with responsibility for independently delivering high quality scientific insight when supporting researchers in relation to building translational science projects that have the potential for patient impact.
+The postholder will be responsible for independently delivering high quality scientific insight and program support in relation to building translational science projects with patient impact.

-The role will involve catalysing early stage innovations, bridging the gap between fundamental research and the practical application of the science, with a view to accelerating the translational science programme at the Crick.
+The role is centred around catalysing early stage innovations, bridging the gap between fundamental research and the practical application of the science to accelerate the translational impact of the Crick.

 The Francis Crick Institute is a biomedical discovery institute dedicated to understanding the fundamental biology underlying health and disease.
 Its work is helping to understand why disease develops and to translate discoveries into new ways to prevent, diagnose and treat illnesses such as cancer, heart disease, stroke, infections, and neurodegenerative diseases.